solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 ## Overview

-After adding FPS into project dependencies, the next step is the creation of the first Proposal contract.
-This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`, whitelist `Token` on `Vault`, approve and deposit all tokens into `Vault`.
-These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks).
-Clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo before continuing the tutorial.
+Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
+This example serves as a guide for drafting a proposal for Multisig contract.

-This proposal includes the transfer of ownership of both contracts to multisig, along with the whitelisting of the token, minting of tokens to the multisig, and multisig depositing tokens into the vault.

 ## Proposal contract